FOR OPHTHALMOLOGISTS, BY OPHTHALMOLOGISTS

 Her role also centres on the development of policy and submissions to communicate the Society’s position on issues affecting ophthalmologists and their patients.

-Belinda brings with her a wealth of knowledge and expertise in the areas of business development and optimisation, ophthalmic practice management and policy development.
+Katrina brings with her a wealth of knowledge and expertise in the areas of government advocacy and campaign development.

-Belinda holds a Bachelor of Science majoring in Biochemistry and Molecular Biology and a Masters of Business Administration from Swinburne University.
+Katrina holds a Bachelor of Business majoring in Industrial Relations and a Masters of Business Administration from Newcastle University.

 Sandra is responsible for managing relationships between ASO and our key partners, as well as seeking out new opportunities for the Society to build networks.